chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 # Minimal Markdown for Authors

-How to Write and Publish a Book using Open Source Software
+How to Write and Publish a Book Using Open Source Software

 Chastity White Rose